Tibet Film Archive

 Access

 The Tibet Film Archive’s entire collection of films, spanning over 100 hours is now accessible via the Eye Filmmuseum Archive and Collections digital platform.
-Please contact the Eye Study 💛
+Please contact the Eye Film Services 💛